chauff/cse1500-web-transcripts/_practicals/assignment-js-node.md

 ### 2.1)

 Before you start coding, you need to have a *plan* of what needs to be done.
 Focus on your `game.html` page.
-We will deal with `splash.html` in the next assignment. **Check the required functionalities of your game listed in [Assignment HTTP+Design](assignmentI) once again**.
+We will deal with `splash.html` in the next assignment. **Check the required functionalities of your game listed in the [Assignment HTTP+Design](https://chauff.github.io/Web-Teaching/assignmentI/) once again**.
 Make a list of *all* interactive UI elements you need and their functionality.

 Here is one example item for the [word guesser demo game](https://github.com/chauff/balloons-game) to help you get started:

-- mouse click on a letter in the `div` element with `id=alphabet`: first, check whether the letter is still available (enabled); if so, check whether the letter occurs in the target string (the hidden word); if yes, reveal the letter, if not, remove a balloon; disable the letter; if the guessed letter was wrong, check wether the game is lost.
+- mouse click on a letter by the player who makes guesses: first, check whether the letter is still available (enabled); if so, check whether the letter occurs in the word to be guessed; if yes, reveal the letter, if not, remove a balloon; disable the letter; if the guessed letter was wrong, check wether the game is lost; send the guessed letter to the server.

 The plan should include all UI actions possible in the game interface.
-Check one more time whether you have taken care of all required functionalities.

 ### 2.2)